 - Fiskars push-reel mower: I own this.
 So much more satisfying than a gas mower.

-- Greenworks cordless electric mower: also a great choice.
+- Greenworks cordless electric mower: a great choice, if you want a cleaner cut.

 For other lawn tools – Greenworks has a great lineup.